PixelExperience/development/keystone/README.md

 we want to build.
 This makes it possible to keep sets of target specific projects while sharing common platform projects.

-For example, if we had two devices: Device A and Device B the vendor overlays would create the following build time views.
+For example, let's say we had two devices: Device A and Device B.
+The vendor overlays would create the following build time views.

 ```
 +-------------------------------+ +--------------------------------------------+